MeoMunDep/Diamore/Diamore/readme.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `node 1`
+> To run the bot, use the following command: `cd "diamore-main/diamore; node 1`

 🎇Enjoy!